tony1098/neural-style-transfer/index.md

 ![Image](images/style_layer_comparison.jpg)

 Finally, we use a modified version of the Darknet discussed in class instead of the pretrained VGG-19 network.
 Note that the Darkent is a MUCH smaller network which contains 5 convolutional layers with ReLU as the activation function and max pooling layers in between.
-We load the [here](https://pjreddie.com/media/files/checkpoint-19.pkl) which was pretrained on ImageNet.
-It is hard to get Darknet to mimic the wavey patterns of the style image despite putting a lot of weight on the style loss which is probably due to its small network size which could result in capturing such wavey features poorly.
-Nonetheless, it is interesting to look at the generated image of such a small network compared to that of VGG-19.
-Here, we set α/β = 10^-8.
+We load the [checkpoint](https://pjreddie.com/media/files/checkpoint-19.pkl) which was pretrained on ImageNet.
+Despite being a much smaller network, we can get Darknet to generate images that mimic the wavey patterns of the style image.
+Note that the results for using layer 5 for the style loss looks extremely similar to the results obtained on VGG-19 also using layer 5 for the style loss.
+Here, we set α/β = 10^-8 and the content loss to layer 2.

 ![Image](images/darknet_output.jpg)